Last updated

 NIST defines cyber risk assessments as risk assessments used to identify, estimate, and prioritize risk to organizational operations, organizational assets, individuals, other organizations, and the Nation, resulting from the operation and use of information systems.

 The primary purpose of a cyber risk assessment is to keep stakeholders informed and support proper responses to identified risks.
-They also provide an executive summary to help executives and directors make informed security decisions.
+They also provide an executive summary to help executives and directors make informed decisions about security.

 Learn how UpGuard streamlines cyber risk assessments >